w-osilva/quorum-app/questions.md

 ### Question 2

-For bringing the “Bill Voted On Date” information I would add a new column in votes  table recording the date when the vote was created.
+For bringing the “Bill Voted On Date” information I would add a new column `created_at` in votes table recording the date when the vote was created.

 For recording “Co-Sponsors” of a Bill, I would change to _N:N_ the relation between `bills` and `sponsors` through of a new table `bill_sponsors` .
 I also would add a column in this new table to identify the `sponsor_type`: